-This paleo cheesecake is also vegan and super rich, creamy and decadent!
+This vegan cheesecake is also paleo and super rich, creamy and decadent!
 Made with coconut milk, dates and coconut sugar, this no-bake cheesecake is a little healthier than a traditional one.

 You all doing anything special for Valentine’s Day?
 We never do (although I don’t have anything against the holiday) but I do take it as the perfect excuse to make something rich and chocolaty like this vegan chocolate cheesecake!

 These gluten-free chocolate lava cakes and raspberry molten lava cakes (which are also gluten-free) are our favorite Valentine’s Day treats.
 I love that they yield just two!
 Perfect for portion control.

 But back to today’s recipe!
 So many paleo cheesecake recipes use a 6″ or 7″ springform pan and I’ve always thought that this was so silly.
 How many people have a 7″ springform pan?
 Every traditional cheesecake recipe I’ve ever made calls for a 9″.